canonical/craft-parts/docs/common/craft-parts/reference/plugins/rust_plugin.rst

 * (Advanced) Perform cross-language LTO.
 This requires installing the correct version of LLVM/Clang and setting the right environment variables.
   You must know which LLVM version of your selected Rust toolchain is using.
-  You can use ``rustc -vV`` to print out the LLVM version used by the compiler.
-For example, you can see Rust 1.81 uses LLVM 18.1 because it prints out an output like this:
+  You can use ``rustc -vV`` to check the LLVM version used by the compiler.
+For example, you can see Rust 1.81 uses LLVM 18.1 because it prints an output like this:

   .. terminal::
     :input: rustc -vV